Hygrometer Probes for Concrete Rh Testing: Evaluating Reusable vs. Disposable

 Imagine if every time you sat down for a meal at your dining room table, there was nothing permanent about your tableware.

-Regardless of whether it was a special occasion or just another run-of-the-mill dinner, your table's place settings were flimsy paper plates, single-use plasticware, and thin-plastic 12-ounce red cups.
+Regardless of whether it was a special occasion or just another run-of-the-mill dinner, your table's place settings consisted of flimsy paper plates, single-use plasticware, and thin plastic 12-ounce red cups.

 From a convenience standpoint, disposable place settings make cleanup a breeze.
 However, they're not an economical solution.
 Nor do they deliver the same level of performance as traditional tableware.
 Purchase enough replacement packs of each, and eventually the cost of one-time-use items will start to exceed what you would have spent on a reusable set of plates, cutlery, and cups.

-With testing moisture (more specifically, humidity) in concrete flooring, the same principle applies to the hygrometer probes used.
-Though inspectors have their choice between reusable and disposable hygrometer probes, the former option delivers the best value and performance.
+In concrete moisture testing (specifically, relative humidity testing) for flooring, the same principle applies to the hygrometer probes used.
+Although inspectors have a choice between reusable and disposable hygrometer probes, the former option offers the best value and performance.

-Against other building materials, concrete poses a unique challenge when checking it for moisture.
+When compared to other building materials, concrete presents a unique challenge in terms of moisture testing.
 Put simply, it can't have moisture content evaluated the same way.

-In modern construction, vapor barriers installed underneath a slab to prevent moisture from the ground from permeating the concrete.
-The problem with newly installed concrete is the moisture takes a long time to evaporate from the surface top to become dry enough to accept a floor covering that won’t fail from excessive moisture.
+In modern construction, vapor barriers are installed beneath concrete slabs to prevent moisture from the ground from permeating the concrete.
+The problem with newly installed concrete is that excess moisture takes a long time to evaporate from the surface, making it dry enough to accept a floor covering without risk of failure.

 Checking a concrete's moisture level (more on this in a bit) isn't as simple as testing it with a pin-type meter as you would with wood or drywall.
-To be frank, it's impossible to use a standard moisture meter to accurately assess moisture presence in concrete.
+To be frank, it's impossible to use a standard moisture meter to accurately assess the presence of moisture in concrete.

-Instead, measuring moisture in concrete is done using a hygrometer with probes and the in situ method, in which probes are inserted directly into a slab and left for a period of time to measure equilibrium relative humidity (Rh).
+Instead, measuring moisture in concrete is done using a hygrometer with probe sensors and the in situ moisture test method, in which probes are inserted directly into a slab and left for a specified period to measure the equilibrium relative humidity (Rh).

 Which brings us to the matter at hand: which type of probe – reusable or single-use disposable – should an inspector use to not only get the best results but also get the best value from?